PanagiotisDrakatos/T0rlib4Android/README.md

   * To edit an AVD, click <b>Edit</b>   and make your changes.
   * To delete an AVD, right-click an AVD and select <b>Delete</b>.
 Or click Menu   and select <b>Delete</b>.

+This code represent the server side part.To be more specific
+  * The HiddenServiceDir directive tells Tor where to look for the Hidden Service Directory containing the private key of the Hidden Service.
+Each Hidden Service Owns it's own directory.
+The directory needs to be created and having permissions of the Tor User.
+ * The Hostname of your new Hidden Service will be available in the file hostname just created in your Hidden Service Directory
+ * The tor directive tells in our Serversocket on which port to listen, to forward to which ip and to which port.

 ```java
 import android.content.Context;